mongodb/specifications/source/retryable-writes/retryable-writes.rst

 specifies a ``multi`` option of ``true`` or a `delete`_ command where any statement in the ``deletes`` sequence specifies a ``limit`` option of ``0``.
 In the context of the `CRUD`_ specification, this includes the ``updateMany()`` and ``deleteMany()`` methods.
-Drivers MUST rely on the server to raise an error if multi-document write operations are not supported.
+Drivers MUST rely on the server to raise an error if a multi-document write operations would be retried and is not supported.

 .. _update: https://docs.mongodb.com/manual/reference/command/update/
 .. _delete: https://docs.mongodb.com/manual/reference/command/delete/